 Q4.
 Where can I find the Colorado statute under which the entity I am reinstating existed immediately prior to dissolution?

 A4.
 The original constituent filed document for an entity may indicate the statute under which the entity was formed.
 The statute number may appear as a hyphenated string of numbers such as 7-90-555 or section 7-80-111, C.R.S., or as the name of an act.
 Help with the Colorado Revised Statutes.

 Since each entity type is filed pursuant to different statutes and statutes are amended and changed, our office cannot advise you as to which statute your original document was filed under.
 You may wish to consult legal, business, or tax advisors for further information.

-- A5.
+A5.
 If you cannot find your record on the website, contact the office for information about retrieving a record that is not available online.
 Let us know that you are trying to reinstate an entity that had been in the records of the Secretary of State, but the record does not appear to be online, and we will assist you.
-You can request that the non-digital records be searched for your entity by submitting a Certified Order Form, which is available by clicking on “Certificates and Copies” on the Business Home page.
-Please indicate this is for a reinstatement and include the entity name and, if known, ID number and year filed.
-Also include your name, address and phone number and the required fee.
+You can request that the non-digital records be searched for your entity by submitting a Business services request form (PDF), which is available by clicking on “Certificates, copies and apostilles” on the Business Home page.

 The Secretary of State’s office will conduct the non-digital search and rebuild the record for the entity.
 Once the record has been rebuilt, you will be able to file Articles of Reinstatement.